2020 — Part 4:

 The Charleston, Illinois Liberty Bell

-And our heaven will be a big heaven
+And my heaven will be a big heaven

 And I will walk through the front door

 — Peter Gabriel, Big Time | So

 Tonight we’ll be camping in a small town with a large claim to fame.
 Every place needs a hook.
 Dawn and I live in the Nappa Valley of Beer.
 I grew up in the Birthplace of Liberty, the City of Brotherly Love, the town that throws snowballs at Santa Claus (it was a drunk guy in a Santa suit, not the real Santa).
 Today we’re headed to Casey, Illinois, the little home to a dozen of the world’s largest things.
 It will be hard to beat Wisconsin’s only mosquito-free campground, where we spent the last three nights, but Casey might be up to the task.

 First, we’ll make a quick stop at another small town with big bragging rites.
 Charleston, Illinois, is where, in 1858, Senatorial candidate Abraham Lincoln famously refuted his opponent’s accusation that he favored racial equality.
 Here’s a snippet: